esprit-dev/homebridge-dummy/README.md

 - `unlockCommand` - Arbitrary command to execute when lock mechanism is unlocked
 - `commandTemperature` - Arbitrary command to execute when temperature changes

-### Trigger Conditions

-You can trigger an accessory whenever a set of conditions are satisfied, for example, when other Homebridge Dummy accessories turn on.

-There are two logical operators to trigger the target accessory when all (`AND`) or any (`OR`) of a set of conditions are satisfied.
-This is set using `operator`.

-You can have an arbitrarily long list of conditions and they are checked in order.

-If target accessory is not setup to auto-reset with a timer, then it will immediately return to it's default setting as soon as the conditions are no longer met.

-Note that due to limitations of HomeKit and Homebridge, it is only possible to check the states of other Homebridge Dummy accessories.

-One workaround is to use the `LOG` operand type which will watch the Homebridge log for the specified string or regex.

-`LOG` based conditions are stateless triggers.
-If it is the only condition or the conditions `operator` is `OR`, then it will fire immediately.
-If there are other `AND` conditions, then it will not fire unless all other conditions are satisfied.

-For example, if I have `LOG` condition "A" and `ACCESSORY` condition "B" for when "B" is turned "On", then if "B" is "Off"" and the pattern is found in the log, "A" will not trigger.

-Note that `LOG` triggers are not instantenous and may take several seconds to fire.

-Another workaround for non-Dummy accessories is to set up duplicate accessories in Homebridge Dummy and use Automation to mirror the states.

-For example, if I have a physical door lock I want to "watch", then I can setup a `LockMechanism` accessory in Homebridge Dummy and create two automations to change the state of my dummy lock whenever the physical door lock is unlocked or locked.

-#### Conditions Object
-- `operator` - "and" to require ALL conditions to be satisfied, and "or" ANY
-- `operands` - A list of accessories to "watch" for state changes to see if conditions are satisfied

-#### Operand Object
-- `accessoryId` - The id of the accessory to watch for state changes
-- `accessoryState` - The desired accessory state to make this condition "true"

 ### Defaults
 - `temperatureUnits` - Units to use for thermostats, either 'C' or 'F'
 - `defaultState` — Initial value, either "on" or "off"